Miloš Pavlović (racing driver): Formula Three

-He moved up to British Formula Three in 2000, debuting with new team RC Motorsport.
+Pavlović moved up to British Formula Three in 2000, debuting with new team RC Motorsport.
 He finished 11th in the standings with two top-five finishes, and moved back to Italy having struggled to find funding for 2002.
 Despite this, he found a drive at Target Racing in Italian Formula Three, and won five races on his way to the title, and becoming the first driver from any of the former Yugoslav states to gain an FIA Super License.